mertse7en/architectural-resume/README.md

 Hi everyone, welcome to the my architectural diary.
 I enjoy creating Data Architectures(mainly on AWS :blush: ) and solving data needs by **visiualizing** them I think Visualization enhances attention as it keeps the audience focused on the subject matter

-Here are some projects that I enjoyed:
+Here are some architectures that I built:

 1. [Click Stream on AWS](projects/1-ClickStreamonAWS/README.md)
 2. [DatamartsOnBigquery](projects/3-%20DatamartsOnBigQuery/README.md)